Surety Bond Basics: Understanding Bond Terms

 If your customer is appointed by a court as a fiduciary responsible for managing an estate, the court may require them to provide a probate bond.
 Probate bonds ensure that your customer will uphold their fiduciary duties and will act in the best interests of the estate’s beneficiaries.
 These bonds are required to remain in effect for as long as your customer is an acting fiduciary and can only be closed when the appointed fiduciary is released from their obligation by the court.
-Depending on the nature of the estate, this period can range anywhere between a couple months to multiple years.
+Depending on the nature of the estate, this period can range anywhere between a couple of months to multiple years.

 What are Cancellation Provisions?

-Should a surety bond need to be cancelled, the surety company is required to provide notice to the obligee.
+Should a surety bond need to be canceled, the surety company is required to provide notice to the obligee.
 The obligee has set requirements for the timeline when the notice needs to be received prior to the cancellation being finalized.
-This period, known as a cancellation provision, is language contained within the bond form that allotts an amount of time where the bond is active after a request has been made to cancel it.
+This period, known as a cancellation provision, is language contained within the bond form that dictates the amount of time the bond is active after a request has been made to cancel it.
 Typically, cancellation provisions build in a 30 day notice requirement; however, we have seen cancellation provisions requiring up to 120 days notice.
 Additionally, bonds that require a release from the obligee cannot be cancelled until the obligee has released the bonded principal from their obligation.

 When Do Surety Bonds Need to Be Renewed?

 Surety bonds generally need to be renewed on an annual basis; however, many surety companies offer premium discounts if your customer purchases their bond for a multi-year term.
 Some bonds are required to expire on certain dates or serve certain term duration requirements.
 These requirements are generally listed on the bond form, and BondExchange has compiled a comprehensive database of expiration date and surety bond terms requirements.
 Contact BondExchange for help determining the term length for your customers’ specific bonds.